 Malizia first appeared as a "dark reflection" of Psyche when she made her physical appearance in the Champions Universe.
 Malizia would urge Psyche to take a more darker path in learning more about the world they ended up in.
 Eventually she would "assert" control of Psyche's body for brief periods.

 When it was revealed that "Psyche" was in fact the split personality of Candace Sinclair as a way to deny her newfound telepathic powers, "Malizia" took over, forcing Candace to first change into "Psyche" and then into her own form.

 After causing miscellaneous damage in Millennium City as "herself", Malizia focused her efforts on someone that she sensed caused much frustration for Candace: Markman Gold.
-The unscrupulous agent believed that he was meeting Psyche, and was "encouraged" to take over the local TV studio so he can announce it to the world.
+The unscrupulous agent believed that he was meeting Psyche, and he was "encouraged" to take over the local TV studio so he can announce it to the world.

-Malizia believed that she would use her telepathic powers to take over everyone watching the broadcast.
+Malizia believed that she would use her telepathic powers to take over everyone watching the live broadcast.
 She had no idea that her powers were truly limited in range and scope.
-When confronted by Galatea Future and Starlett, Malizia was defeated when Galatea reached out to Candace's mind and had her take back control of her own body.
+When confronted by Galatea Future and Starlett, Malizia was defeated when Galatea reached out to Candace's mind and had Candace take back control of her own body.

 Afterward, Candace was placed in a "hot sleep" chamber until she could be purged of her telepathic powers, which were only temporary.
 Malizia and Psyche were removed from Candace's mind as part of the "hot sleep" treatment, effectively "killing" them.

 Powers and Abilities

 In the fictional series, Malizia's powers were identical to those of Psyche's.
 Both were high-level telepaths.

 However, as a flesh-and-blood person, Malizia's telepathic powers were limited.
 She could control minds, including creating telepathic illusion, but those only existed for a limited period of time.
 Those subjected to her telepathic manipulations would eventually recover when they were some distance away from her.
 She also possessed some measure of telekinesis, which was demonstrated when she fully transformed into Malizia and destroyed Galatea's civilian guise in the process.

 In the fictional story, Malizia was petty and narcissistic.
 As a dark reflection of Psyche, she was everything Psyche wasn't.